alan-turing-institute/data-safe-haven/docs/how_to_guides/user_guides/user-guide.md

       <img src="../../images/user_guide/hackmd_logon.png" width="80%" title="hackmd_logon">
    </p>

-You can also access HackMD from an internet browser from the Linux Data cience Desktop by navigating to the same URL as when you access HackMD from the Work Resources page.
+You can also access HackMD from an internet browser from the Linux Data Science Desktop by navigating to the same URL as when you access HackMD from the Work Resources page.

 > :point_right: Accessing HackMD from the browser on the Linux Data Science Desktop is an easy way to switch between analysis work and documenting the process or results.
 > You do not have to return to the `All Resources` tab ever time you want to launch HackMD.